orientez/book-notes/books/designing-data-intensive-applications.md

 Batch and stream processors are like elaborate implementations of triggers, stored procedures, and materialised view maintenance routines.
 The derived data systems they maintain are like different index types.

-There are two avenues by which different storate and processing tools can nevertheless be composed into a cohesive system:
+There are two avenues by which different storage and processing tools can nevertheless be composed into a cohesive system:
 * Federated databases: unifying reads.
 It is possible to provide a unified query interface to a wide variety of underlying storate engines and processing methods, this is known as _federated database_ or _polystore_.
 An example is PostgreSQL's _foreign data wrapper_.
 * Unbundled databases: unifying writes.
 When we compose several storage systems, we need to ensure that all data changes end up in all the right places, even in the face of faults, it is like _unbundling_ a database's index-maintenance features in a way that can synchronise writes across disparate technologies.